Escape Artist

 Lessons the World Can Learn

 No country is perfect.
-Finland faces its own challenges: rising youth mental health concerns, debates around immigration and identity, economic pressures.
+Living in Finland faces its own challenges: rising youth mental health concerns, debates around immigration and identity, economic pressures.
 But its foundations are strong.

 Finland’s place atop the UN World Happiness Report is not a coincidence.
 It’s the result of deliberate cultural and political choices: transparent governance, equitable education, robust worker protections, and a deeply rooted trust in others.